-RSS ideologue M G Vaidya dead
+RSS ideologue M G Vaidya dies at 97; PM Modi condoles

 Nagpur, Dec 19: Senior RSS ideologue and the first spokesperson of the organisation Madhav Govind Vaidya died here on Saturday afternoon, his family said.
 He was 97.